Can't Forget Your Love/Perfect Crime

 "Can't Forget Your Love/Perfect Crime: Single Edit" is a double A-side single by Japanese singer songwriter Mai Kuraki, taken from her second studio album Perfect Crime (2001) and third studio album Fairy Tale (2002).
 It was released on August 29, 2001, by Giza Studio, and both songs were served as the theme song to the Japanese television series Ikiru tame no Jonetsu toshite no Satsujin.
 "Can't Forget Your Love" was written by Kuraki herself, Aika Ohno, Cybersound and Akihito Tokunaga, while "Perfect Crime: Single Edit" was written by Kuraki, Tokunaga, Daisuke Ikeda.

 Commercial performance

 Commercially, "Can't Forget Your Love/Perfect Crime: Single Edit" was a moderate success.
 Although the single instantly peaked at number two on the Oricon Weekly Singles Chart, it has managed to sold 180,040 copies as of February 2018, 30,000 copies fewer than her preceding single "Always".
-It spent eight weeks on the chart and became 113rd best-selling single of 2001 in Japan and has been certificated gold by Recording Industry Association of Japan (RIAJ).
+It spent eight weeks on the chart and became the 113th best-selling single of 2001 in Japan and has been certificated gold by Recording Industry Association of Japan (RIAJ).